 Katy also got me a gym membership and said it would make me feel better.
 I was able to go to the gym and go to counselling, I found the combination of the two really helped.

 I had 24 sessions of EMDR counselling in total, all funded by Racing Welfare.
-Then a year ago, just before I changed jobs, I felt things had started to slip again so I text Katy who arranged more counselling and I have my last session this week.
+Then a year ago, just before I changed jobs, I felt things had started to slip again so I contacted Katy who arranged more counselling and I have my last session this week.
 I had it once a week the first time around but I spread six sessions over four months the second time which worked quite well.

 If you are struggling with any issues surrounding mental health, do not hesitate to get in touch.
 You can call 0800 6300 443 and you can also find out more about counselling here.